Investment Advisers and Investment Adviser Reps

 A: The Division emails approval letters upon approving a state-licensed IA Firm.
 To verify your license status, contact the IARD state-licensed IA help desk at 240-386-4848.

 18. Q: When should I amend Forms ADV or U-4 to reflect a material change?

 A: Forms ADV and U-4 require amendment in a timely manner through the IARD system to reflect material changes.
-Please note on the application form that you are filing an amendment to a previous filing.
+Please note on the appropriate form that you are filing an amendment to a previous filing.

 A: An IAR must file a Form U-5 with CRD.
 An FCA or IA must file a Form ADV-W with the IARD.
 There is no fee for filing these forms.

 20. Q: Does Colorado have a surety bond requirement for IAs?